engboris/large-star-collider/BASICS.md

 For example, we define a type for natural numbers which is simply a constellation corresponding to a "test".
-We use `spec` instead of `def`: it works exactly the same but marks the intent that the definition is a
+We use `spec` instead of `def`: it binds a name just like `def`, but marks the intent that the definition is a specification.
+Because a specification only matters to type checking, a top-level `spec` lives in the check phase on its own (see below), so `sgen run` skips it:
-specification:

 ```stellogen
 (spec nat {